Sofia Goggia races to dominating win in World Cup downhill - WHIZ News

 Switzerland’s Corinne Suter, the only downhill racer to beat Goggia this season, tied for sixth Saturday with two-time world champion Ilka Stuhec.

-Goggia’s ninth career World Cup win was her sixth in the marquee discipline of downhill.
-She rose to third in the overall World Cup standings led by Petra Vlhova.
+Goggia rose to third in the overall World Cup standings led by Petra Vlhova, whose 12th place was her best downhill result this season.

 Johnson’s latest third place extended the United States team’s standout record at St. Anton.